SupaMega24/learn-web3andsolidity/clzb2eid6001809ju0ibjfbg5.md

 **3\.
 Better User Experience**

-Let’s be honest, interacting with blockchain can sometimes be a bit daunting, especially for newcomers.
+Let’s be honest, interacting with the blockchain can sometimes be a bit daunting, especially for newcomers.
 Account abstraction can simplify this process.
 It allows for features like meta-transactions, where a third party can pay for your transaction fees, making the experience smoother and more user-friendly.
 Think of it as going to a theme park where someone else buys your tickets – you just enjoy the rides.

 **4\.
 Interoperability**